 TunnelBear background and jurisdiction

 TunnelBear started out as an independent entity, but then they were acquired by McAfee in 2018.
-Recall that McAfee is a US cybersecurity firm — but it is also based in the US.
+Recall that McAfee is a US cybersecurity firm that is legally based in the United States.
 This means that the owner of TunnelBear VPN falls under US jurisdiction, while the VPN itself operates under Canada jurisdiction.
 Unfortunately, both the US and Canada are not good jurisdictions when it comes to privacy.

-US law allows the government to force companies to spy on their users, and the country is the leader of the Five Eyes international surveillance alliance.
+US law allows the government to force companies to spy on their users.
+We discuss this disturbing fact in our IPVanish review, where IPVanish was forced to log its users at the behest of the FBI.
+Additionally, the US is the leader of the Five Eyes international surveillance alliance.
 All in all, a United States company is not a great choice for protecting your privacy.

-The VPN, however, is based in Canada, where it legally operates.
+The VPN itself, however, is technically based in Canada, where it legally operates.
 Canada is also a member of the Five Eyes alliance and has a dubious record of respecting user privacy.
-This is one reason to avoid Canada VPN services.
+(This is one reason to avoid Canada VPN services.)